bebop828/multi-source-text-analysis/Analysis/Einstein Dinner Address/README_Einstein_Dinner_Address.md

 # Einstein_Address.ipynb

-🕊️ *"The destiny of civilized humanity depends more than ever on the moral forces it is capable of generating."* — Albert Einstein
+*"The war is won, but the peace is not."* — Albert Einstein
 ## Overview

 This Jupyter Notebook explores Albert Einstein’s powerful speech delivered at the **5th Nobel Anniversary Dinner on December 10, 1945**.
 The speech, given shortly after the end of World War II and the atomic bombings, is a reflection on the ethical responsibilities of scientists, the dangers of geopolitical division, and the need for global peace and justice.